0Crow/Simple-Calculator/README.md

 ## Run

-1. Open `calcu.html` in your browser.
+- Open `calcu.html` in your browser.

-2. Use the on-screen buttons or your keyboard to enter expressions.
+## How it Works

+- Click the turn on button.
+- Click the number and operators to create expression.
+- Click equal button to see the answer.

 ## Usage examples